 The manufacturing process

-In the embossing process the design is transferred to the paper via engraved steel rolls through high pressure.
-This is carried out under carefully controlled conditions to ensure consistent design detail and depth.
+In the embossing the design is transferred to the paper from an engraved steel roll.
+It’s a delicate step of the production process, it takes infinite care and control of many variables to ensure uniform design detail and depth.

-The casting resins are dried in high temperature ovens.
-Before the release and the consequent separation of the eco-leather from the paper, a backing fabric is applied.
+The casting resins are dried in high temperature ovens and backing fabric is applied before the release and the consequent separation of the coated material from the paper.

-After separation from the eco-leather the paper is carefully rewound, as it will be used several times before losing its release properties.
+Paper is carefully rewound and used several times before losing its release properties.

-Transfer coating is a process that uses the casting release as a carrier to fix leather-like effects to finished products.
+Transfer coating is the process that uses casting release paper as a carrier in order to fix leather-like effects onto finished products.

-The name ‘casting release’ actually comes from the peculiarity of the coating process, where the casting PVC or PU resins are separated from the paper thanks to its release properties.
+The name ‘casting release’ comes from the characteristic industrial process: the casting resins are coated on and then released from the paper thanks to its unique surface properties.